chop-dbhi/django-dicom-review/README.md

 def custom_algorithm(candidate_studies, user, annotation_class):
 ```

-The first parameter is a list of studies that are eligible for review.
-The second is the user currently reviewing studies, and the annotation_class is the is Django model that represents the review.
+The first parameter is a django queryset of study objects that are eligible for review.
+The second is the user (django user object) currently reviewing studies, and the annotation_class is the is Django model that represents the review.
 Filter/order the candidate_studies in whatever way you would like and then return the modified queryset (or list).

 Then, at the bottom of the file, place the following code